Areas of excellence

 Our curriculum values the expressive arts and sport because we recognise that significant participation in these disciplines helps to shape students’ resilience, confidence and emotional intelligence.

 As an inclusive school, all students are stretched and challenged to exceed their personal best.
-Our approaches ensure that all learning experiences support growth in our students' understanding of complex, ambiguous or contentious knowledge and concepts.
+Our approaches ensure that all learning experiences support growth in our students' understanding of complex knowledge and concepts.
 Based on the National Curriculum we place a premium on academic rigour and strong learning outcomes.

 The PE department encourages pupils to take part in competitive sports and activities outside school through community links, sports clubs or school teams.